 Phidippus readily move to positions from which they can utilize gravity to extend their range in order to attack distant prey.
-By moving prey toward these spiders from different directions, it was easy to demonstrate that direction relative to gravity was a key determinant of the maximum distance at which a spider would launch an attack (Hill 1978, 2006a).
+By moving prey toward these spiders from different directions, it has been easy to demonstrate that direction relative to gravity was a key determinant of the maximum distance at which a spider would launch an attack (Hill 1975, 1978, 2006a, 2010).
 Since flight is ballistic, direct jumps of any distance that did not compensate for the force of gravity would obviously miss their mark.
 Given the range of targeted jumps by Phidippus (10 cm or more), and the attainable magnitude of take off velocity (on the order of 80-90 cm/sec), the demonstrated ability to jump well above a position in order to fall down upon that position should not be surprising.
 As shown in the present study, these spiders used both variable speed and variable direction relative to prey or target position in order to achieve the required range for each jump.
 There is no reason to believe that this level of versatility is any less than that of a basketball player who evaluates target distance and direction and adjusts the velocity of the thrown basketball accordingly.
-The ability of Phidippus to use gravity to complete an accurate upside-down flight trajectory when jumping from an upside-down position (Figure 18) was remarkable by itself.
+The ability of Phidippus to use gravity to complete an accurate upsidedown flight trajectory when jumping from an upside-down position (Figure 19) was remarkable by itself.
+Beyond this demonstration, salticids have been observed to jump from any plausible orientation to reach a target.
+For example, many readily jump from a rightside-up orientation on top of a leaf to an upsidedown orientation on the underside of a higher leaf ($\omega_P = 180^\circ$).